 - What do you do if a campaign doesn’t perform well or as intended?

 After the interviews, you’ll naturally narrow your choices down and may even have one standout candidate.
-Ask them for at least three supervisory references and speak with at least two.
-This will give you more insight into the candidate’s work ethic and skills, and it lets you better understand what it’s like to work with the person.
+Ask for at least three supervisory references and speak with at least two.
+Conducting employment reference checks will give you more insight into the candidate’s work ethic and skills, and it will let you better understand what it’s like to work with the person.

 Running a background check isn’t necessary for every position, but doing that for a social media manager could be important.
 This person is customer-facing, so you want to make sure they treat your customers with respect and grace.
 Depending on your industry, you may deal with confidential information as well, making it even more important to run a background check.